 They can also become overweight or obese easily, so regulate their food intake.

 Is the Keeshond the Right Dog for You?

 Medium in size but full of energy, the keeshond is a lively and active dog great for families.
 The dog needs to be walked daily and enjoys a small yard.
 They can have pent-up energy and will let you know by spinning in circles.
 The coat will require consistent maintenance and needs to be brushed a few times per week.

 The breed is intelligent and can be trained.
 Some people report their keeshonds can do tricks and perform when asked.

 If you’re ready to groom and can meet the exercise requirements, a keeshond could be a great addition to your family.

 Adopt, Don’t Buy

 If you consider getting a keeshond, please check rescues and adoption resources.
 Even purebred animals can end up in shelters.
-Try Pets Adviser’s adoptable pet search.
+Try Petful’s adoptable pet search.

 Finding a keeshond through adoption resources may be difficult.
 You can also check with rescue groups and breeders.
 If you do choose to go to a breeder, make sure the breeder is reputable and doesn’t exhibit any of the puppy mill warnings.